ComputeCanada/molmodsim-vmd-visualization/_episodes/02-VMD_basics.md

 - "How to load PDB files and trajectories into VMD?"
 - "How to view molecules interactively?"
 - "How to measure distances, angles and dihedrals?"
+- "What is Photorealistic Rendering in VMD, and how can I use it?"
 objectives:
 - "Learn VMD basics"
+- "Learn how to load molecular structure files and MD trajectories."
 keypoints:
 - ""
 ---

 ### Starting VMD
 Open a terminal:
 `Applications` --> `System Tools` --> `Mate Terminal`